DallinRodgers/MineX/README.md

 ## My Work

 This project was from a group assingment in my Full Stack Bootcamp through the University of Utah.
-Everthing you see here was my contribution to the assignment except for the game dashboard and imgs.
+My contribution to the assignment was the login page and login functionality.

-I setup the express handlebars, api and html routes, page styling, password encryption, and sequelize batabase.
+Setup the express handlebars, api and html routes, page styling, password encryption, and sequelize batabase.